Rabies in Perspective

 By Merlin Tuttle

 If public health warnings were based on actual risk, rabies from bats would be near the bottom of the list.
-On a global scale 99 percent of human rabies comes from dogs, killing more than 60,000 humans annually.1 In contrast, transmission from bats is exceedingly rare.
+On a global scale 99 percent of human rabies comes from dogs, killing more than 60,000 humans annually.1, A In contrast, transmission from bats is exceedingly rare.
 Colonial species, the ones typically found in buildings, rarely become aggressive even when rabid2 and normally bite only in self-defense if handled.3 Even in Latin America, home of the common vampire (Desmodus rotundus), rabies transmission from bats to people is uncommon, normally restricted to people sleeping in open areas, unprotected by mosquito nets.2

-The United States and Canada average just one or two cases per year,4,5,6 and it is unlikely that additional preventative efforts could further reduce such an already rare event.
+The United States and Canada average just one or two cases per year,4,5,6, B and it is unlikely that additional preventative efforts could further reduce such an already rare event.
 States with so-called “passive” rabies prevention programs, where they simply warn of animal bite risks and vaccinate pets and people reporting bites, suffer no higher rabies mortality than states with “active” surveillance and prevention programs supported by large budgets.7

 The 1.5 million Brazilian free-tailed bats living in the center of Austin, Texas provide an excellent example how bats and humans can safely coexist at great mutual benefit when conservationists and public health officials cooperate in providing a balanced message.
 By simply posting small signs reminding visitors not to handle bats, millions have observed the spectacular bat emergences close-up over the past 35 years without a single individual being attacked or contracting any disease.
 The bats consume tons of insects nightly and attract millions of tourist dollars each summer.
 8